fkm/requirejs-plugin-modernizr/README.md

 This plugin is based on / inspired by [lodash-requirejs-loader-plugin](https://github.com/mokkabonna/lodash-requirejs-loader-plugin).

 ## Dependencies
-The method and feature-detect maps are based on **Modernizr 3.3.1**.
-The Modernizr files need to be modified for this loader to work!
-All module dependencies need to be prefixed (relative) which breaks Modernizr's builder.
+The method and feature-detect maps are based on Modernizr 3.3.1. **The Modernizr files need to be modified for this loader to work!** All module dependencies need to be prefixed (relative) which breaks Modernizr's builder.

 I have created a [fork](https://github.com/fkm/Modernizr) until I figure out a way to co-exist with the Modernizr builder.